 Single Vision - Free- Form Digital

 This is the most common selection for people buying motorcycling sunglasses and is for people that only need distance correction.
 That means that you do not normally have a bifocal or reading segment in your glasses.
+The Free-Form surfacing gives you a much larger optical center or 'sweet spot' so that you can see more without turning your head.

 Progressive - Free-Form Digital

 This lens is best for those who need a reading portion that gradually gets stronger as you look down further in the lens.
 This is also a 'no-line' design.
+With motorcycle glasses, we usually set the progressive lower than we do in standard glasses because riders usually want it out of their normal field of vision with they ride.
+It is mostly helpful for quick glances at th gauges.

 Prescription Lens Tint Options for Motorcycling Glasses: